Torq Resources (CVE:TORQ) Trading Down 15.4% – What’s Next?

-Torq Resources Inc. (CVE:TORQ – Get Free Report)’s share price dropped 15.4% during trading on Monday .
+Torq Resources Inc. (CVE:TORQ – Get Free Report)’s share price dropped 15.4% during mid-day trading on Tuesday .
 The company traded as low as C$0.11 and last traded at C$0.11.
-Approximately 100,234 shares changed hands during mid-day trading, a decline of 22% from the average daily volume of 128,193 shares.
+Approximately 100,234 shares changed hands during mid-day trading, a decline of 25% from the average daily volume of 132,907 shares.
 The stock had previously closed at C$0.13.

 About Torq Resources